Game Management Unit 6A

 New USFS Travel Management Rule:The Coconino National Forest has implemented new travel management rules resulting in changes to motor vehicle access on national forest lands.
 These changes include motorized big game retrieval, road closures and camping restrictions.
 The Travel Management Rule only allows motorized use on designated roads, trails and areas as identified on a Motor Vehicle Use Map (MVUM).
 These maps are available for free at Forest Service offices and at:http://www.fs.usda.gov/detail/coconino/landmanagement/projects/?cid=stelprdb5356224.
 Because of the Forest rule changes, only motorized retrieval of elk is permitted in Game Management 6A.
 Motorized retrieval of all other wildlife, including all other big game species, is not permitted on national forest lands in Game Management Unit 6A.
 For further information regarding the Travel Management Rule, please contact the Coconino National Forest.

-Beginning at the junction of U.S. Hwy 89A and FR 237; southwesterly on U.S. Hwy 89A to the Verde River; southeasterly along the Verde River to Childs; easterly on the Childs-Strawberry road to the Tonto-Coconino National Forest boundary; easterly along this boundary to AZ Hwy 87; northeasterly on AZ Hwy 87 to Lake Mary-Clint's Well road (FH3); northwesterly on FH3 to FR 132; southwesterly on FR 132 to FR 296; southwesterly on FR 296 to FR 296A; southwesterly on FR 296A to FR 132; northwesterly on FR 132 to FR 235; westerly on FR 235 to Priest Draw; southwesterly along the bottom of Priest Draw to FR 235; westerly on FR 235 to FR 235A; westerly on FR 235A to FR 235; southerly on FR 235 to FR 235K; northwesterly on FR 235K to FR 700; northerly on FR 700 to Mountainaire Road; west on Mountainaire Road to FR 237; westerly on FR 237 to U.S. Hwy 89A except those portions that are sovereign tribal lands of the Yavapai-Apache Nation.
+6A boundary – Beginning at the junction of U.S. Hwy 89A and FR 237; southwesterly on U.S. 89A to the Verde River; southeasterly along the Verde River to Childs; easterly on the Childs-Strawberry Rd. to Fossil Creek; north on Fossil Creek to Fossil Springs; southeasterly on FS trail 18 (Fossil Spring Trail) to the top of the rim; northeasterly along the Rim to Nash Point along the Tonto-Coconino National Forest boundary; easterly along this boundary to AZ Hwy 87; northeasterly on AZ Hwy 87 to Lake Mary-Clint’s Well Rd (FH3); northwesterly on FH3 to FR 132; southwesterly on FR 132 to FR 296; southwesterly on FR 296 to FR 296A; southwesterly on FR 296A to FR 132; northwesterly on FR 132 to FR 235; westerly on FR 235 to Priest Draw; southwesterly along the bottom of Priest Draw to FR 235; westerly on FR 235 to FR 235A; westerly on FR 235A to FR 235; southerly on FR 235 to FR 235K; northwesterly on FR 235K to FR 700; northerly on FR 700 to Mountainaire Rd.; west on Mountainaire Rd. to FR 237; westerly on FR 237 to U.S. Hwy.
+89A except those portions that are sovereign tribal lands of the Yavapai-Apache Nation.

 Overview: Unit 6A supports a healthy black bear population.
 Most hunters find them by glassing the canyons in the southern portion of the unit.
 In the fall, bears move around a lot trying to find food and put on extra weight in preparation for winter.
 Bears like just about anything edible, including prickly pear fruits, acorns, and bugs.
 Bears eat prickly pear fruit when it is ripe.
 Remember that baiting of any kind is illegal in Arizona.